 Keep 100% of your pay.
 Choose your gigs.
 Be first in line the moment we launch in New Mexico.

 YoZombie is targeting New Mexico for 2027.
-The state's worker classification framework requires more legal groundwork than our 2026 launch states, but our model holds up under scrutiny.
-We're doing the work now so we can launch clean.
+The state's worker classification framework requires more legal groundwork than our 2026 launch states, and we are completing the groundwork it needs.
+We're doing the work now so we can launch responsibly.
 Join the waitlist at yozombie.com/states/new-mexico to be notified first.

 New Mexico businesses will post a gig through the YoZombie app — set the task, rate, and time.
 Nearby independent gig workers see it in real time and choose to accept.
 The business pays a flat fee of $12–$25 per gig slot.
 No payroll.
 No agency markup.
 No long-term commitments.
-Payment releases automatically when the worker checks in via QR code.
+Payment is initiated when the work is confirmed complete — the worker scans the checkout QR code, or the business taps Confirm Completion; checking in only records the worker’s arrival.

 Gig workers in New Mexico will keep 100% of the posted gig rate when YoZombie launches there.
 YoZombie takes zero commission from worker pay — ever.
-Workers are paid via Stripe Connect within 1–2 business days of completing a gig.
+Workers are paid via Stripe Connect on Stripe’s standard payout schedule after completing a gig.

 New Mexico uses a worker classification framework that requires more legal documentation and setup than our 2026 easy states.
 Our independent contractor model is sound here — workers genuinely control their own schedule and tools — but we're taking the time to properly validate and document everything before launch.
 Getting it right is more important than getting there fast.